-Basically, in an exploded view the object is decomposed into several parts which are displaced so that internal details are visible (see Figure 1).
-This does not only give an unobstructed view on the focus but also potentially reveals other interesting information, such as cross-sections of the split object.
+does not only give a free view on the focus but also potentially reveals other interesting information, such as cross-sections of the split object.
 The advantage of exploded views is that they simultaneously convey the global structure of the depicted object, the details of individual components, and the local relationships among them.

-The contribution of this paper is a new technique for generating exploded views based on a three-dimensional force-directed layout.
+In this paper we want to explore the power of exploded views for illustrative focus+context volume visualization.
 We present an approach that is capable of producing high quality exploded depictions of volume data at interactive frame rates.
-One application of our framework is the generation of highly detailed anatomic illustrations from scanned data (see Figure 2 and Figure 3).
+One application of our framework is the generation of highly detailed anatomic illustrations from scanned data (see Figure 3).